 - a.
-"Account", "Custodial Account," or "Plan" shall mean the SIMPLE individual retirement custodial account (SIMPLE IRA) established hereunder for the benefit of the Participant and/or his or her Beneficiary or Beneficiaries. - b.
-"Account Application," "Application," or "Adoption Agreement" shall mean the application by which this Account is established by the Agreement between the

-Participant and the Custodian.
-The statements contained therein shall be incorporated into this Agreement.
+"Account," "Custodial Account," or "Plan" shall mean the traditional individual retirement custodial account (Traditional IRA) established hereunder for the benefit of the Depositor and/or his or her Beneficiary or Beneficiaries. - b.
+"Account Application," "Application," or "Adoption Agreement" shall mean the application by which this Account is established by the Agreement between the Participant and the Custodian.
+The statements contained therein shall be incorporated into this Agreement. - c.
+"Agreement" shall mean this Traditional Individual Retirement Custodial Agreement and Disclosure Statement, including the information and provisions set forth in any Application that goes with this Agreement, as may be amended from time to time.
+This Agreement, including the Application and the designation of Beneficiary filed with the Custodian, may be proved either by an original copy or a reproduced copy thereof, including, without limitation, a copy reproduced by photocopying, facsimile transmission, electronic imaging, or other means of electronic transmission.

-- c.
-"Agreement" shall mean this SIMPLE Individual Retirement Custodial Agreement and Disclosure Statement, including the information and provisions set forth in any Application that goes with this Agreement, as may be amended from time to time.
-This Agreement, including the Application and the designation of Beneficiary filed with the Custodian, may be proved either by an original copy or a reproduced copy thereof, including, without limitation, a copy reproduced by photocopying, facsimile transmission, electronic imaging, or other means of electronic transmission. - d.
-"Beneficiary" shall mean the person, persons, entity, or entities (for instance, a trust), designated from time to time by a Participant to receive benefit by reason of the death of the Participant, or the person or persons described in Article VIII, section 4b, of the Agreement who would otherwise be entitled to receive such benefit. - e.
+- d.
+"Beneficiary" shall mean the person, persons, entity, or entities (for instance, a trust), designated from time to time by a Participant to receive benefit by reason of the death of the Participant, or the person or persons described in Article VIII, section 5(c) of the Agreement who would otherwise be entitled to receive such benefit. - e.
 "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time. - f.
 "Custodian" must be a bank or savings and loan association, as defined in section 408(n), or any person who has the approval of the IRS to act as custodian.
 For purposes of this Custodial Account Agreement, the Custodian is Pershing LLC, or BNY N.A., or such other entity identified in the Custodial Account Application or its successor who is qualified to serve as custodian. - g.
-"Participant" shall mean person who establishes the Custodial Account. - h.
+"Depositor" or "Participant" shall mean person who establishes the Custodial Account. - h.
 "Financial Institution" shall mean the financial organization, introducing broker-dealer, or Registered Investment Advisor who introduced this Custodial Account to the Participant. - i.
-"Mutual Fund Only IRA" shall mean an Account, established hereunder for the benefit of the Participant and/or his or her Beneficiary or Beneficiaries, in which the Participant shall limit the investments in his or her Account to shares issued by a domestic Regulated Investment Company. - j.
-"Transfer SIMPLE IRA" shall mean a SIMPLE IRA if it is not the original recipient of contributions under any SIMPLE plan.
-The summary description requirements of section 408(I)(2) do not apply to Transfer SIMPLE IRAs.
+"Mutual Fund Only IRA" shall mean an Account, established hereunder for the benefit of the Participant and/or his or her Beneficiary or Beneficiaries, in which the Participant shall limit the investments in his or her Account to shares issued by a domestic Regulated Investment Company.

-2. Notices and Changes of Address
+2. Notices and Change of Address